chebyrash/promise/README.md

   // If you forgot to check for errors and your function panics the promise will
   // automatically reject.
   // panic() == reject()
-})
+}).
   // You may continue working with the result of
-// a previous async operation. p.Then(func(data interface{}) interface{} {
+  // a previous async operation.
+  Then(func(data interface{}) interface{} {
-  fmt.Println("The result is:", data) return data.(int) + 1
+    fmt.Println("The result is:", data)
+    return data.(int) + 1
-})
+  }).

-// Callbacks can be added even after the success or failure of the asynchronous operation.
+  // Handlers can be added even after the success or failure of the asynchronous operation.
-// Multiple callbacks may be added by calling .Then or .Catch several times,
+  // Multiple handlers may be added by calling .Then or .Catch several times,
-// to be executed independently in insertion order. p.
+  // to be executed independently in insertion order.
   Then(func(data interface{}) interface{} {
     fmt.Println("The new result is:", data)
     return nil